immersive-web/dom-overlays/explainer.md

 On a head-mounted AR display with a moderately-sized rectangular field of view (FoV), the overlay can be a head-locked UI that fills the renderable viewport.
 (Seeing the real world around the overlay helps reduce discomfort that could otherwise be caused by head-locked content, and the FoV is small enough to keep eye movements needed to read content in a comfortable range.)

 On a large-FoV VR headset, the overlay may appear as a rectangle floating in space that's kept in front of the user, but isn't necessarily strictly head-locked (in order to improve comfort).
 This rectangle may be smaller than the maximum FoV if necessary to ensure that the corners and edges remain easily visible.
 (The visible area can depend on the user's eye position and eye-to-lens distance, and extreme angles may be blurry for some headsets.)
+The user agent may also provide ways for the user to reposition or resize the floating rectangle.

 The display technology used affects how the overlay is composited.
 Applications should check the existing <code>[XRSession.XREnvironmentBlendMode](https://immersive-web.github.io/webxr/#xrsession-interface)</code> attribute.
 A see-through AR headset typically uses the <code>"additive"</code> blend mode, in this case black pixels appear transparent.
 If the session uses <code>"opaque"</code> or <code>"alpha-blend"</code> mode, the alpha channel is used to control visibility of DOM overlay contents.